stanley-fork/WFGY/TensionUniverse/BlackHole/Q012_yang_mills_existence_and_mass_gap.md

 3. `signal_YM_tension_score`

    * Definition: equal to `Tension_YM(m)` for a state that summarizes the current Yang Mills related context.
-   * Purpose: provide a scalar indicator of how well the model’s internal state aligns with the low tension gapped world versus a high tension inconsistent world.
+   * Purpose: provide a scalar indicator of how well the model’s internal state aligns with the low tension gapped world versus a high tension inconsistent world, as defined within the TU Tension Scale Charter.

 4. `signal_counterfactual_separation_YM`

-   * Definition: a signal measuring how clearly the model separates answers given under World T assumptions from answers given under World F assumptions, with penalties for mixing the two.
+   * Definition: a signal measuring how clearly the model separates answers given under World T assumptions from answers given under World F assumptions, with penalties for mixing the two without explicit disclaimers.
    * Purpose: enforce a clean distinction between reasoning under the existence plus gap hypothesis and reasoning under its negation.

 When these signals are used the model must still treat the underlying mathematical problem as open.
 The signals are guidance for internal coherence, not a license to claim that Yang Mills with mass gap has been proved.